Who Gets a 1099 Form? Find Out if You Need to Pay Self-Employment Tax

 - Form 1099-DIV, which reports dividends

-- Form 1099-MISC, which reports payments of $10 or more in gross royalties, or $600 or more in rents or compensation, to a business or other non-employee worker, such as a self-employed business person
+- Form 1099-MISC, which reports payments of $10 or more in gross royalties, or $600 or more in rents, prizes and awards, fishing boat proceeds, medical and healthcare payments and other, less common, income

 How Self-Employment Tax Works

-Self-employment tax might seem like a punitive tax on taxpayers who run their own businesses, as it’s a 15.3 percent tax on top of federal and state income tax.
-But self-employment tax actually consists of the Social Security and Medicare taxes that W-2 employees pay.
+Self-employment tax might seem like a punitive tax on taxpayers who run their own businesses, as it’s a 15.3% tax on top of federal and state income tax.
+But self-employment tax actually consists of the Social Security and Medicare taxes that W-2 employees and their employers pay.
 These taxes are mandated by the Federal Insurance Contributions Act.

-FICA taxes total 15.3 percent — 12.4 percent in Social Security tax and 2.9 percent in Medicare taxes.
-This tax is normally split between an employer and an employee, so W-2 employees only pay 7.65 percent in FICA.
-Self-employed individuals are considered both employers and employees for tax purposes, so they pay the entire 15.3 percent.
+FICA taxes total 15.3% — 12.4% in Social Security tax and 2.9% in Medicare taxes.
+This tax is normally split between an employer and an employee, so W-2 employees only pay 7.65% in FICA.
+Self-employed individuals are considered both employers and employees for tax purposes, so they pay the entire 15.3%.

 Who Must Pay Self-Employment Tax?

 You must pay self-employment tax if your net earnings from self-employment are $400 or more or you earned $108.28 or more in church-employee income.
-Net earnings equal your gross income less any deductions, credits and exemptions you qualify for, including deductions for business expenses that are considered normal or necessary to conduct your trade.
-In addition, half of your self-employment tax is deductible.
+Net earnings equal your gross income less any deductions and credits you qualify for, including deductions for business expenses that are considered normal or necessary to conduct your trade.
+This usually is the amount you report on Schedule C, Profits or Loss from a Business.
+Half of your self-employment tax is deductible.

 Filing Taxes Self-Employed

 Self-employed individuals complete a Form 1040 just like W-2 employees do, but they use Form 1099-MISC or 1099-NEC instead of Form W-2 for information about their income and withholding.
 Self-employed workers use two additional forms W-2 employees don’t need: